-Niti is a Revero health coach who endured a tragedy, and this is a snapshot of her story.
+Niti endured a tragedy, and this is a snapshot of her story.
 She also has written a book about her grief and healing journey.

-One of Niti’s children was diagnosed with cancer at the age of two, and passed at age four.
+One of Niti’s children was diagnosed with cancer at age two and passed at age four.
 This testimonial is about how a fatty meat-heavy diet helped Niti to remain high functioning and able to find joy through the process of grieving.

 After her child died, the doctors wanted to put Niti and her husband on narcotics.
-She had two other children, 18 months old and 5 years old, to take care of so Niti declined all the medications because they didn’t make any sense to her.
+She had two other children, 18 months old and five years old, to take care of, so Niti declined all the medications because they didn’t make any sense to her.

 Niti also found the cooking itself to have therapeutic benefits.
 “You know, smoking meat and grilling meat brings joy; it brings this relief, so it makes you want to eat.”

-“To heal your mind you really just need fat that everybody’s terrified of, and people used to say to me ‘well it’s not like you look like the epitome of health, which they think everybody should just be a stick or something,’ and I’m like, ‘but I’m not going crazy like you, you’re on narcotics, I’m not on narcotics and to me, I’m winning every day because I just want to wake up and find joy.”
+She really believes diet is better than narcotics, saying, “To heal your mind, you really just need fat that everybody’s terrified of, and people used to say to me ‘well it’s not like you look like the epitome of health, which they think everybody should just be a stick or something.’

 And I’m like, ‘but I’m not going crazy like you, you’re on narcotics, I’m not on narcotics and to me, I’m winning every day because I just want to wake up and find joy.
 “I’m winning because I can get up and smile and laugh like my kids, and you know, the meat and the fat did that.”